-• Dode.
+• Mode.
 Add a node to the diagram.
 For convenience, when the mouse is over a selected node it displays four handles to left, right, top and bottom which may be dragged to form association relationships.

-• $\square$ Node Instance.
+- DNode Instance.
 Add a node instance to the diagram.
-For convenience, when the mouse is over a selected node instance it displays four handles to left, right, top and bottom which may be dragged to form link relationships.
+For convenience, when the mouse is over a selected node instance it displays four handles to left, right, top and bottom which may be dragged to form link relationships. - Component.

-- E Component.
 Add a component to the diagram.
-For convenience, when the mouse is over a selected component it displays four handles to left, right, top and bottom which may be dragged to - form dependency relationships.
-Component Instance.
+For convenience, when the mouse is over a selected component it displays four handles to left, right, top and bottom which may be dragged to form dependency relationships. - E Component Instance.
 Add a component instance to the diagram.
 For convenience, when the mouse is over a selected component instance it displays four handles to left, right, top and bottom which may be dragged to form dependency relationships.

-• Generalization.
-Add a generalization between two artifacts selected using button 1 (from the shild to the perent)

-the child to the parent).

-- Realization.
-Add a realization between a class and an interface selected using button 1 motion (from the realizing class to the realized interface). - Dependency.
-Add a dependency between two artifacts selected using button 1 motion (from the dependent artifact).
+- Generalization.
+Add a generalization between two model elements selected using button 1 (from the child to the parent). - A Realization.
+Add a realization between a class and an interface selected using button 1 motion (from the realizing class to the realized interface).

-• \\\\ Association.
-Add an association between two artifacts (node, component, class or interface) selected using button 1 motion (from the first artifact to the second artifact).
-There are 6 types of association offered here, see Figure 11.4, "The association tool selector.": association, aggregation and composition, and all these three can be bidirectional or unidirectional.
+- Dependency.
+Add a dependency between two model elements selected using button 1 motion (from the dependent model element). - Association.
+Add an association between two model elements (node, component, class or interface) selected using button 1 motion (from the first model element to the second model element).
+There are 6 types of association offered here, see Figure 12.4, "The association tool selector.": association, aggregation and composition, and all these three can be bidirectional or unidirectional.